williamFalcon/DeepRLHacks/README.md

 5. Try different random seeds!!
   - Run multiple times and average.
   - Run multiple tasks on multiple seeds.
-    - If not, you're likely to overfit.
+    - If not, you're likely to over fit.

-6. Additional algorithm modifications might be unecessary
+6. Additional algorithm modifications might be unnecessary.
   - Most tricks are ACTUALLY normalizing something in some way or improving your optimization.
   - A lot of tricks also have the same effect...
 So you can remove some of them and SIMPLIFY your algorithm (VERY KEY).